MDSLab/S4T_Application_demo/README.md

 ### 4.1.
 Plugin Creation

 The plugin must be written in Python and structured as a class named `Worker`, inheriting from the base `Plugin` class provided by Lightning-rod.
-This script is then packaged in a compressed archive (typically `.tar.gz`) to be made available to the IoTronic controller.

 ### 4.2.
 Deployment on the Board

-Once the plugin is packaged, it is copied onto the target board that runs the Lightning-rod agent.
-This ensures the board has access to the plugin code locally and can execute it upon request.
+Once the plugin is created in Stack4Things, it is copied onto the target form in Stack4Things panel.

-The plugin file is typically placed in the standard plugin directory of Lightning-rod, or in a custom path depending on the deployment configuration.

 ### 4.3.
 Injection via IoTronic

-After the plugin is available on the board, it must be registered (or "injected") into the IoTronic system.
+After the plugin is available on the S4T dashboard, it must be injected into the board.
 This step associates the plugin with a specific board and makes it manageable through the IoTronic APIs and dashboard.

-The injection process involves assigning a name to the plugin, specifying the callable class (e.g., `Worker`), and linking it to the board's unique identifier.
+The injection process involves assigning a name to the plugin.

 ### 4.4.
 Plugin Activation